 And there's more to come: The data lake will hold "everything, eventually," Anderson said.
 "We just haven't gotten to it all yet."
 He added that while data sources can be connected to the cloud system much more quickly than to the data warehouse, his team currently has "a backlog of close to 100 data sources" to work through.

 Hortonworks and Hadoop rival Cloudera Inc. both took steps last year to make it easier to deploy cloud-based big data systems with their distributions.
 Now, Hortonworks, based in Santa Clara, Calif., is adopting a cloud-first rollout strategy for its Hortonworks Data Platform software through business partner Microsoft, which builds its Azure HDInsight managed service on top of HDP.
 At the Strata conference earlier this month, Microsoft announced an HDInsight update based on a new HDP 2.6 release, which Hortonworks will make available on AWS and for on-premises installations next week.

 Slow going for cloud and big data

-Big data analytics deployments in the cloud have lagged behind cloud adoption for other types of applications, said Hortonworks' CTO, Scott Gnau.
+Big data analytics deployments in the cloud have lagged behind cloud adoption for other types of applications, said Hortonworks CTO Scott Gnau.
 "But I think we're at the point where that's going to change."
 Only about 25% of Hortonworks users currently run public cloud systems, Gnau said.
-Within three years, he said he expects nearly all of them to have hybrid on-premises and cloud environments.
+Within three years, he expects nearly all of them to have hybrid on-premises and cloud environments.